momokta12/IMDB-SQL-Injection/README.md

 # IMDB-SQL-Injection
-this project is shows how we insert data and normalize it.
+this project shows how we insert data and normalize it.